ARTIST OVERVIEW - ARTIST PROFILE

 Biography Highlights

-Both house and role debut as Amina La Sonnambula with Deutsche Oper am Rhein, Gilda Rigoletto in the Bregenzer Festspiele, Violetta Valéry La Traviata with Opera Hong Kong and Teatro Petruzzelli in Bari, Almirena Rinaldo with Pinchgut Opera, Sydney.
-In Opera Australia - Violetta Valéry La Traviata both on the mainstage and Handa Opera on Sydney Harbour, Fiorilla Il Turco in Italia, Sophie Werther, Gilda Rigoletto, Susanna Le Nozze di Figaro, Micaëla Carmen, Leïla The Pearl Fishers.
+Both house and role debut as Amina La Sonnambula with Deutsche Oper am Rhein, Gilda Rigoletto in the Bregenzer Festspiele, Violetta Valéry La Traviata with Opera Hong Kong, with Teatro Petruzzelli in Bari and with Welsh National Opera, return to Deutsche Oper am Rhein in the title roles in both Lucia di Lammermoor and Beatrice di Tenda, Louisa Betrothal in a Monastery at Theater an der Wien, Norina Don Pasquale with the Scottish Opera, appearances at Bregenzer Festspiele.
+In Opera Australia - Violetta Valéry La Traviata both on the mainstage and Handa Opera on Sydney Harbour, Pamina Die Zauberflöte, Fiorilla Il Turco in Italia, Sophie Werther, Gilda Rigoletto, Susanna Le Nozze di Figaro, Micaëla Carmen, Leïla The Pearl Fishers.

 On the concert stage, she has performed works with the Tasmanian Symphony Orchestra, Adelaide Symphony Orchestra and the Melbourne Symphony Orchestra, notably Nielsen’s Symphony No. 3 under Maestro Sir Andrew Davis.
 She has appeared as a guest of Andrea Bocelli during his Australian concert tour in 2022.